 McLaren Honda driver Jenson Button joined 13-time Grand Prix winner David Coulthard at Lydden Hill on Wednesday to test two World Rallycross Championship supercars.
 This was filmed to be a BBC F1 feature to be aired later in the racing season.

-Button was allocated and drove a number of laps in a JRM Racing Mini, while Coulthard drove a Citoren DS3, currently used by UK driver Liam Doran.
+Button was allocated and drove a number of laps in a JRM Racing Mini, while Coulthard drove a Citroen DS3, currently used by UK driver Liam Doran.

 The experience was an unexpected change for Button, as the cars have faster 0-100km/h acceleration than a Formula 1 car, which impressed him.